 The moment that plane touches down, you can get out of your seat and grab your things.
 The others will have to wait their turn.
 You’ll be first out of that plane, first to get your luggage, first through customs and first out of the airport.
 Before all that?
 Prepare for the others to crawl over you.
 When they got to move, you got to move.
 Thinking about leaning a bit toward the aisle?
 Expect people to bump into you, against your knee, your elbow, your head.
 You’re in the way.
 You’re always in the way.

 So what seat is best?
 What is the definitive throne?
 I still don’t know.
 Both seats have their pros and cons.
-I usually prefer the Stones and I always pick Picard over Kirk, but the seat question?
+I usually prefer the Stones, and I always pick Picard over Kirk, but the seat question?
 I still can’t answer that one.
 I tend to pick the window seat more often, so maybe that one’s best, merely because I say so.
-Whatever I do however, I always try to avoid the middle seats.
+No matter the choice, I always try to avoid the middle seats.
 Who the hell wants to sit there voluntarily?